tomekszafranski/ZX48K-AllInOne/README.md

 **80KB of RAM**

-This is based on East London Robotics SP80 Memory Extension that uses remaing 32KB of Upper RAM (while using fully working 4164 chips) for simple bank switching.
-However, activaton address 65407/49023 has been changed to 7FFDh (32765) as it interfered with my divMMC interface.
-OUT 7FFDh,x command switches upper 32KB of RAM (for the first time that resets computer as the stack is cleared).
-If not needed you can use jumper to come back to original 32KB version.
-See how it works in [HappyLittleDiodes video](https://www.youtube.com/watch?v=CDxwBFpwiEk).
+This is based on East London Robotics SP80 Memory Extension that using simple logic utilitizes remaing 32KB of Upper RAM (while using fully working 4164 chips) for simple bank switching.
+However, activation address 65407/49023 has been changed to 32765 (7FFDh) as it interfered with divMMC interface.
+OUT 32765,x command switches banks of upper 32KB RAM (for the first time that resets computer as the stack is cleared).
+If not needed can be disabled by jumper.
+For more info on how it works, see [HappyLittleDiodes video](https://www.youtube.com/watch?v=CDxwBFpwiEk).

 **EEPROM selector**

-Since W27C512 EEPROM (64KB) is used you have the possibility to have four different ROMS configurable with two jumpers for EEPROM's A15 and A14 lines.
+Since W27C512 EEPROM (64KB) is used there is the possibility to have four different ROMS configurable with two jumpers (EEPROM's A15 and A14 lines).

 **External Keyboard connector**

 There is IDC16 connector for external keyboard.
 I don't know about any standard so I followed pin assignment described in [ZX81 Keybord Adventure](https://www.zx81keyboardadventure.com/p/zx-key-keyboard-guide-book.html).
 You can use original ZX Spectrum or ZX Spectrum+ keyboard, ZX81 keyboard or keyboards designed for Harlequin – one with tactile switches or one with mechanical switches using Keyboard adpater from ZX48K-RC2014 project.

 ## Board